guyplusplus/Arduino_Virtual_Ball_in_Torus/README.md

 The MPU6050 library is from Jeff Rowberg on Git [here](https://github.com/jrowberg/i2cdevlib/tree/master/Arduino/MPU6050), using the interruption model (frequency at 100Hz) to receive measurements.

 Callibration is done with a home grown technique as the provided library did not work well for me.
 The board shall be placed in an horizontal position first, it can then be switched on (or reset).
-The first 3 seconds are in wait time to wait for the MPU to stabilize (it takes actually more time than this), the last second is used to average the current position and orientation to define the reference quarternion sensorQ0 and its conjugate.
-The callibration time can be changed via the variable CALLIBRATION_STEPS.
+The first 3 seconds are in wait time to wait for the MPU to stabilize (it takes actually longer than this), the last second is used to average the current position and orientation to define the reference quarternion `sensorQ0` and its conjugate.
+The callibration time can be changed via the variable `CALLIBRATION_STEPS`.

+There are a number of debug variables to output debug via serial line.

 ## Simple Test [YouTube]